ajmwagar/vim-deus/README.md

 # vim-dues

-Dues was created out of sheer rage caused by all of the bad Solarized/Gruvbox clones.
+Dues is a dark colorsheme that was created out of sheer rage caused by all of the bad Solarized/Gruvbox clones.
 I was tired of them.
 I needed something original something new.
 So if you are like me... which I belevieve many of you are.

 I present you **Dues**